Pegasus Bridge – D-Day – June 6th 1944

-At daybreak, the 6th Airborne heard the aerial and naval bombardment of the landing beaches and awaited with impatience the arrival of the commandos.
-All night and during the morning, the Germans tested the British defense positions around the bridges of Bénouville and Ranville, attacking the points of resistance with mortars.
-The men of Major Howard had little heavy equipment and the casualties were more and more numerous.
-Shortly after 10 am, when several British parachutists who had lost their way in the area rallied to Howard’s position, three German VP Boot gunboats fleeing the landing at Ouistreham to join Caen came face to face with the bridge: almost without hesitation, Major Howard and his men opened fire with all available ammunition: the first gunboat exploded and sank immediately.
-The second, hit by a P.I.A.T., ran aground on the shore a few hundred meters away (right bank) and his crew was taken prisoner, while the third managed to turn back to Ouistreham.
+At daybreak, the 6th Airborne heard the aerial and naval bombardment of the landing beaches and impatiently awaited the arrival of the commandos.
+Throughout the night and during the morning, the Germans tested the British device around the Bénouville and Ranville bridges, attacking the points of resistance with mortar.
+Major Howard’s men have little heavy equipment and more and more are injured.
+Shortly after 10:00 a.m., while several British paratroopers who got lost in the area reached Howard’s position, two minesweepers fleeing the landing at Ouistreham to join Caen presented themselves opposite the bridge: the first gunboat was hit by a shot. of PIAT and sinks immediately.
+The second manages to turn back to Ouistreham.
+But the English were not at the end of their sentences: the Germans decided to destroy the Bénouville bridge by an air attack.
+A Junker 88 manages to drop his bomb with precision and it ricochets off the bridge without exploding and falls into the canal.

 Junction with amphibious troops

 In the afternoon, around 04:00 pm, the French volunteers of Kieffer commando number 4 reach the bridge, which is still beaten by the German fires.
 Smokes are sent.
 As he crosses the bridge, radio operator Mullen, a Kieffer commando member who landed at Sword in the morning, hears a bullet ricocheting right behind him on the deck structure.
 When he turns around, he sees in the smoke one of his wounded friends (this soldier dies a few moments later as a result of this injury) by the bullet of a sniper, a German sniper.
 He lowers to help but is hit by a sniper and collapses, lifeless.
 His brothers in arms, including Maurice Chauvet, wanted to put a commemorative plaque on the Pegase Bridge that can currently be seen in the Pegasus Memorial Memorial Museum in Ranville.

 Operation Deadstick, with the objectives Euston I (Bénouville) and Euston II (Ranville), was a total success.